American Italian Historical Association

 Small Towns, Big Cities: The Urban Experience of Italian Americans

-Southern Encounters in the City: Reconfiguring the South from the Liminal Space.”
-Small Towns, Big Cities: The Urban Experience of Italian Americans.
-Ed.
-Dennis Barone and Stefano Luconi.
-New York, NY: American Italian Historical Association, 2010.
-219-27.
+Ferraro, E. (2010).
+Southern Encounters in the City: Reconfiguring the South from the Liminal Space.
+In D. Barone and S. Luconi (Eds), Small Towns, Big Cities: The Urban Experience of Italian Americans.
+New York, NY: American Italian Historical Association, (p.
+219-27).